 I had to pee and was told to use the outhouse.
 Pew.
 It proved to be a stinky experience.

 Mom told me that at Beaver Dam Farm there were several, side by side, often occupied seats.
 There were extra hands during the busy summer season.
-Old Sear’s Roebuck catalogues served as TP.
+Old Sear’s Roebuck catalogs served as TP.

-Our cottage with thin framed walls was primitive.
-There was a keroscene stove and ice box.
+Our cottage with thin-framed walls was primitive.
+There was a kerosene stove and icebox.
 It was great fun when once a week the iceman cometh.
 A brawny man he slapped a slab of ice on his back over a rubber apron.
 The kids ganged around him begging for chips of ice.